sachinsu/sachinsu.github.io/work_journal/journal2022.md

 ## 2022-Mar-17 Thu

-- [Database Workloads][Databases]
-    - OLTP
-        - Characterstics,
-            - Inserts, updates, and deletes only affect a single row.
-An example: Adding an item to a user’s shopping cart.
-            - Read operations only read a handful of items from the database.
-An example: listing the items in a shopping cart for a user.
-            - Aggregations are used rarely, and when they are used they are only used on small sets of data.
-Example: getting the total price of all items in a user their shopping cart.
-        - Relevant benchmarks
-            - Throughput in TPS (transactions per second)
-            - Query latency, usually at different percentiles (p95, etc.)
-    - OLAP
-        - Characteristics,
-            - Periodic batch inserts of data.
-            - Read operations often read large parts of the database.
-            - Aggregations are used in almost every query.
-            - Queries are large and complex.
-            - Not a lot of concurrent users
-        - Relevant benchmarks
-            - How long it took to run all of the queries that are part of the benchmark
-            - How long it took to run each of the queries, measured separately per query
-    - HTAP (Hybrid transactional/analytical processing)
-        - Combines characteristics from OLTP and OLAP
-    - Important questions while benchmarking
-        - Is it running on production infrastructure?
-A lot more performance can usually be achieved when critical production features have been disabled.
-Things like backups, High Availability (HA) or security features (like TLS) can all impact performance.
-        - How big is the dataset that was used?
-Does it fit in RAM or not?
-Reading from disk is much slower than reading from RAM.
-So, it matters a lot for the results of a benchmark if all the data fits in RAM.
-        - Is the hardware excessively expensive?
-Obviously a database that costs $500 per month is expected to perform worse than one that costs $50,000 per month.
-        - What benchmark implementation was used?
-Many vendors publish results of a TPC benchmark specification, where the benchmark was run using a custom implementation of the spec.
-These implementations have often not been validated and thus might not implement the specification correctly.

 - Tech#DNS Servers
     - Two types
         - Resolvers - handle DNS Queries
         - Authoritative Nameservers - Has database of DNS Entries.
-- Psychology
-    - Everything comes with an inherent sacrifice
-    - What creates our positive experiences will define our negative experiences

 ## 2022-Mar-21 Mon